cognitedata/cognite-sdk-js/CONTRIBUTING.md

 git push
 ```

-Also keep in mind that the `[release]` commit has to be the HEAD of
+Also, keep in mind that the `[release]` commit has to be the HEAD of
 main, and travis only runs on the HEAD.
 If HEAD has changed by the time
-the versiong happens, travis will fail.
+the versioning happens, travis will fail.

 ## Patching older major versions